davidfstr/dafoster.net/_posts/2021-02-16-building-web-apps-with-vue-and-django-the-ultimate-guide.md

 * **Moderate-to-slow bundle build times during development.**
     * You can eliminate build times during development entirely using either the [import-traced bundling] or [concatenated bundling] approaches.
 * Slow bundle build times during deployment, assuming you enable aggressive optimizations.

+For a sketch of how you might wire these tools together, take a look at Jacob Kaplan-Moss's [thoughts on the transpiled bundling approach at PyCon 2019].

+[thoughts on the transpiled bundling approach at PyCon 2019]: https://youtu.be/E613X3RBegI?t=1203

 <a name="render-baseline-html-with-django"></a>